sangwin/Student-Management-Angular-13-CRUD/README.md

-# Angular Student Management by Sangwin Gawande [sangw.in](https://sangw.in).
+# Angular Student Management by Sangwin Gawande ([sangw.in])(https://sangw.in).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.4.
+This project was generated with [Angular CLI 13](https://github.com/angular/angular-cli) version 13.2.4.

 ## Development server